jeremano/TP-Acquisition-Commande/README.md

   Use the "start" command to start generating PWMs.
   Use the "alpha" command to change the alpha value of PWMs.
   Use the "stop" command to stop the generation of PWMs.
+  Use the "speed" command to set a specific speed.